MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/creating-a-security-check/index.md

 Subclassing this class leaves a lot of flexibility in your Security Check implementation.

-> Learn more in the `ExternalizableSecurityCheck` user documentation topic.
+> Learn more in the [ExternalizableSecurityCheck](../externalizable-security-check) tutorial.

 ### CredentialsValidationSecurityCheck
 This abstract class extends `ExternalizableSecurityCheck` and implements most of its methods to simplify usage.
 Two methods are required to be implemented: `validateCredentials` and `createChallenge`.